antistereov/singularity-core/docs/docs/authorization/oauth2.md

 The user is now authenticated.

-#### Errors

-The check can fail in the following cases:

-* The session token is expired.
-Perform the authorization again with a new token.
-* A user with the same e-mail address is already registered.
-In case that the users wants to connect the OAuth2 client to his account, you can follow [this](#connecting-an-oauth2-client-to-an-existing-account) guide.

 ## Connecting an OAuth2 Client to an Existing Account

 It is possible to connect multiple OAuth2 clients to an account.